SOURCE: Peak Resources Limited

 Peak is developing the Ngualla Project, a potentially low-cost, long term rare earth project located in south west Tanzania.
 Ngualla has been ranked as the fifth largest deposit in the world outside China, and the highest grade of the top seven.

 Ngualla has a Mineral Resource of 170 million tonnes grading 2.24% of rare earth oxides (REO).
 Within the resource there is a highly weathered and near-surface zone estimated at 40 million tonnes at 4.07% REO, equivalent to 1.6 million tonnes of contained REO (see Table 1 below for resource classifications).
 Ngualla is also a bulk deposit which is largely outcropping.
 These attributes place the project among the world's most notable rare earth discoveries of recent years.

-Ngualla is a potential low-cost open pit mine due to its shallow outcropping high grade mineralization.
+Ngualla is a potential low cost open pit mine due to its shallow outcropping high grade mineralisation.
 The initial sighter metallurgical test work to date has been completed using a sulphuric acid leach process route suggesting a relatively less complex, potentially cheaper capital outlay and shorter time to production.